marcrutka/insurance_classification/README.md

-# Project: Classification Models Analysis for an Insurance Sales Campaign
+# Classification Models Analysis for a Fake Insurance Sales Campaign

 ## 📌 Project Overview
 This project aims to analyze various classification models to identify the best-performing model for predicting customer responses to an **fake insurance company's sales campaign**.
 Based on available customer attributes, the models learn to classify whether a client will respond positively or negatively to the campaign.